Board of Management Charter

 MLArch (Melbourne), DrDes (Harvard), AM FAILA MAICD

 Catherin is Emeritus Professor of Landscape Architecture at the University of Melbourne and an Adjunct Professor at QUT.
-She has led national and international consultancies in landscape architecture and urban design, been a Commissioner in the Land and Environment Court of NSW and was for over two decades, an academic teaching, researching and advising government and industry on development and design, most recently as the Elisabeth Murdoch Professor of Landscape Architecture (-2010).
+She has led national and international consultancies in landscape architecture and urban design, been a Commissioner in the Land and Environment Court of NSW and was, for over two decades, an academic teacher, researcher and advisor to government and industry on development and design, most recently as the Elisabeth Murdoch Professor of Landscape Architecture (-2010).

 Dave Stewart was appointed the Director-General of the Department of the Premier and Cabinet in 2015.